The One Brown to Rule Them All

 The packaging looks luxe and elegant, yet remains minimal and simple at the same time keeping true to Burberry’s name.
 I also think the bottom part that includes the shade names and numbers has nice typography (yes, leave me to notice the fonts and font sizes used on packaging!).

-Midnight Brown is a warm brown with gold and copper flecks that give off a very beautiful iridescence on the eye when worn.
+Midnight Brown is a warm brown with gold and copper flecks that gives off a very beautiful iridescence on the eye when worn.
 It is a beautiful, complex shade with multi-dimensional features that come out under light.
 I usually don’t wear just one eyeshadow color (I like depth on the outer-V always!), but I am comfortable wearing Midnight Brown alone.
 So, that says something already.

 Also, compared with some of the dark browns that I own, Burberry Midnight Brown stands out from the rest.
 The first swatch shows two layers of Midnight Brown.
 The second one only shows one swipe, as compared to the rest which I had to layer twice, thrice and four times even (Chanel, ehem) to get at least the same opacity as Midnight Brown.
 As for shade, the slight red tone in Midnight Brown differentiates it from all the other browns in th bunch.
 Closest I would say is the darkest shade in Tom Ford Cognac Sable.